What is Z-shaped Attribution?

 First touch = 22.5%

-The first one, perhaps obviously, is the first touch.
+The first credit is given to the first touch.
 This is as simple as it sounds–the first time that a prospect interacts with your brand (be it through organic search, coming to your stand at an event, or coming across an online ad), is given 22.5% of the total credit for the sale.
 After all, if a customer never even knew about your brand in the first place, they would never have converted.

 Lead-generation touch = 22.5%